 All Related Metering Points must share the same RMP Status of Operational and can not be changed to another status whilst they are within a relationship.

-If a Primary Metering Point requires a RMP Status change to Terminated then the process set out within Paragraph 4 must be followed.The DNO can then set the RMP Status to Terminated as per the processes set out within the Data Management Schedule
+If a Primary Related Metering Point requires a RMP Status change to Terminated then the process set out within Paragraph 4 must be followed.The DNO can then set the RMP Status to Terminated as per the processes set out within the Switching Data Management Schedule

-If a Secondary Metering Point requires a RMP Status change to Terminated then the process set out within Paragraph 3 must be followed.
-The DNO can then set the RMP Status to Terminated as per the processes set out within the Data Management Schedule.
+If a Secondary Related Metering Point requires a RMP Status change to Terminated then the process set out within Paragraph 3 must be followed.
+The DNO can then set the RMP Status to Terminated as per the processes set out within the Switching Data Management Schedule.

 For each Non-Half Hourly Related Metering Point maintained by the Electricity Retail Data Agent, the relevant DNO shall ensure that:

-only the Primary Related Metering Point (and not the Secondary Metering Point(s)) within a relationship, identified by the applicable Line Loss Factor Code, is subject to a fixed charge (per day) as part of the DNO’s Distribution Use of System Charges; and
+only the Primary Related Metering Point (and not the Secondary Related Metering Point(s)) within a relationship, identified by the applicable Line Loss Factor Code, is subject to a fixed charge (per day) as part of the DNO’s Distribution Use of System Charges; and

-the Primary Related Metering Point and all the Secondary Metering Point(s) within a relationship, identified by the applicable Line Loss Factor Code, are subject to the same unit charges (per kWh) as part of the DNO’s Distribution Use of System Charges.
+the Primary Related Metering Point and the Secondary Related Metering Point(s) within a relationship, identified by the applicable Line Loss Factor Code, are subject to the same unit charges (per kWh) as part of the DNO’s Distribution Use of System Charges.

+Data Quality Requirements

+Where an Electricity Supplier identifies that Metering Points meet the criteria in Paragraph 1.2 and a Related Metering Point relationship has not been established, the Electricity Supplier shall establish a Related Metering Point relationship in accordance with Paragraph 2.4.

+Where an Electricity Supplier identifies that a Related Metering Point relationship has erroneously been established then the Electricity Supplier shall resolve the erroneous relationship to ensure compliance with this REC Schedule.
+Where this requires communication with other Electricity Suppliers or the DNO, the Electricity Supplier shall communicate via the SDEP using the RMP Data Quality Market Message.

+If a DNO identifies that Metering Points meet the criteria in Paragraph 1.2 and a Related Metering Point relationship has not been established, the DNO shall inform the Registered Supplier, together with the rationale, via the SDEP using the MPAS Data Error Resolution Market Message.

+For Half Hourly Metering Points, where a DNO makes changes which result in the Metering Points meeting the criteria in Paragraph 1.2(b), the DNO shall inform the Registered Supplier, together with the rationale, via the SDEP using the MPAS Data Error Resolution Market Message.